rsmith-github/smart_rota/README.md

 4. **TimeTable**: Stores shift schedules for users, including employer association, shift times, and dates, ensuring schedules are maintained per company and user.
 5. **Messages**: Handles intra-application messaging and requests, such as shift changes, storing sender and receiver details, message types, and related scheduling information.

-These models are crucial for managing users, companies, and operational data like schedules and communications within ROOT.
+These models are crucial for managing users, companies, and operational data like schedules and communications within the application.

 **/main/admin.py:**